julianamaria30/UR5-simulation/README.md

 The `main.py` script showcases the usage of these functions, demonstrating the calculations of forward kinematics and inverse kinematics.

-To execute this demonstration run the Main Script:
+To execute this demonstration, run the Main Script:
    - Navigate to the project directory on your local machine.
    - Run the main script using the following command:
      ```